davidaray/molSyst2015/unit17_Likelihood/unit17_likelihood.md

-This will build a GTR+G tree from a randomized stepwwise addtion parsiomny tree (using 12345 as the random number seed...increases replicability) from the alignment test.phy and all output is appended with the .short tag/name.
+This will build a GTR+I+G tree from a randomized parsiomny tree (using 12345 as the random number seed...increases replicability) from the alignment test.phy and all output is appended with the .short tag/name.